ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/_episodes/05-AdvancedStatsAnalysis.md

 >
 > Remember that the primary benefit of scripting is the ability to save modular pieces of code to re-use later.
 As a first step to designing a pipeline, it is a good idea to work through a simple example using data.
 While you are working through the exercises in this workshop, make sure to store the pieces of code that you write to perform each task.
 >
+> After going through your bioinformatics workflow with a simple data example to make an initial scripting pipeline, it is helpful to test your pipeline with a more complicated example.
+This will allow you to identify the pieces of your pipeline that may easily be generalized for future analysis.
+For example, defining your script to allow users to enter names for the files they wish to process when they run the script.
+>
 > Recall that the file extension for R scripts is **.r** or **.R**.
 >
 > **Note:** it is highly recommended that you also write a comment for each piece of code that states why you are using that piece of code.
 Also, you may wish to leave a comment about the purpose, or what that piece of code does.